sweet potatoes, yellow onion, bacon, kale, eggs, goat cheese, rosemary, thyme, pumpkin spice blend, brown sugar, butter, olive oil

 Add chopped kale into skillet.
 Sauté until just wilted, then remove from heat and set aside.

 Chop bacon into small cubes and add into a different, larger skillet over medium heat.
 Cook until bacon is no longer raw but not yet crispy.
-Add brown sugar and remaining Pumpkin Spice Blend, allowing to caramelize for about one minute.
+Add brown sugar, allowing it to caramelize for about one minute.

 Add into the bacon skillet the sweet potatoes, kale, and onions.
 Create three small wells and carefully crack an egg in each.
 Sprinkle with salt and pepper and additional sprigs of rosemary and thyme.